csswizardry/csswizardry.github.com/_posts/2011-06-28-fluid-grid-calculator.markdown

 title: Fluid grid calculator
 wordpress_id: 2934
 categories:
-- Projects
   - Web Development
 tags:
   - CSS
   - Mobile
+show_taxonomy: true
 ---

 What with [Ethan's book](http://www.abookapart.com/products/responsive-web-design) and [A List Apart](http://www.alistapart.com/articles/responsive-web-design/) article the whole community is responsive design mad.
 Which is a good thing...
 I've been looking at redesigning CSS Wizardry onto a fluid grid and also adding a custom fluid-grid-igloo builder for [inuit.css](http://inuitcss.com).